-Tabletop role playing games are a form of role-playing game (RPG) in which the players describe their characters’ actions through speech.
+Tabletop role playing games are a form of role-playing game (RPG) in which the players describe their characters’ actions through speech and often make up the best games to win real money.
 Players also determine the actions of their characters based on their characterization, and whether their actions succeed or fail according to a set formal system of rules.
 Tabletop games also provide a better sense of community and make the game more collaborative and interactive with other players.
 “In tabletop games you aren’t playing against each other, you are playing with each other” says RFG co-founder Quigley Malcolm.

 “If you look at the growth of the community it’s actually getting larger,” Malcolm says.
 “It’s only been getting larger.
 We’ve been tracking statistics from other sites as well and most of them saw an incredible jump from the last quarter from 2017 and the first quarter of 2018, quite literally their (traffic) doubled.”
 Now that dungeons and dragons and other tabletop games have become increasingly more popular the CEO’s of the website Rolling for Guild (RFG), Malcolm and co-founder Trezy are trying to resolve a common problem among these players, which is finding other players to play with.

 “There’s a stigma around walking up to somebody and saying, ‘Hey I play Dungeons and Dragons, do you wanna play with me?’
 Like you’re the weird guy in the room all of a sudden,” says Trezy.
 That stigma has been reduced somewhat lately, though.